Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 3 - Create a volume and attach it to a server

 Now we create a server and a attach a volume to it.
-The following snippet creates a server (the server from Step 2!) and create a new volume wich will be attached to the server.
+The following snippet creates a server (the server from Step 2!) and creates a new Volume which will be attached to the server.
 Save the following snippet as hcloud-server-volume.yml.

 ---